 - The Jasmine Throne by Tasha Suri (2021)

-The first installment of a new lesbian fantasy trilogy just dropped this summer, and many are quickly calling it their favorite lesbian fantasy book.
+The first installment of a new lesbian fantasy trilogy just dropped this summer, and many quickly called it their favorite lesbian fantasy book.

 Inspired by the histories of India, this narrative places a princess, Malini, in a prison held captive by her brother.
 A maidservant, Priya, sent to clean Malini’s prison, hides a forbidden and magical secret.